jmarin/func-prog-scala/docs/typeclasses_monads.md

 With "C" being a container, or a higher-kinded type as discussed before.

+**A Functor allows us to generalize an API on mappable structures in a uniform way without needing to repeat ourselves**

 Example 1: generalize the definition of Functor for several "containers"

 ```scala